lighttransport/francine/README.md

 # Francine: Highly scalable renderer backend

-Francine is a highly scalable task manager and scheduler.
-It is specially designed for ray tracing rendering tasks.
+Francine is a highly scalable job manager and scheduler.
+It is specially designed for distributed ray tracing tasks.

 Older version that was written in Go and using Redis is [here](https://github.com/lighttransport/francine-old).